ibm-cloud-docs/containers/cs_clusters.md

   * **Classic clusters only, non-VRF and non-service endpoint accounts**: If you do not set up your account to use VRF and service endpoints, you can create only classic clusters that use VLAN spanning to communicate with each other on the public and private network.
     * To use the public service endpoint only (run internet-facing workloads):
       1. Enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning) for your IBM Cloud infrastructure account so that your worker nodes can communicate with each other on the private network.
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
-    * To use a gateway device (extend your on-premises data center):
+    * To use a gateway appliance (extend your on-premises data center):
       1. Enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning) for your IBM Cloud infrastructure account so that your worker nodes can communicate with each other on the private network.
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
-      2. Configure a gateway device to connect your cluster to the on-premises network.
+      2. Configure a gateway appliance to connect your cluster to the on-premises network.
 For example, you might choose to set up a [Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-about-the-vra) or a [Fortigate Security Appliance](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations) to act as your firewall to allow required network traffic and to block unwanted network traffic.
       3. [Open up the required private IP addresses and ports](/docs/containers?topic=containers-firewall#firewall_outbound) for each region so that the master and the worker nodes can communicate and for the {{site.data.keyword.cloud_notm}} services that you plan to use.

 <br />